innovacionIb/autorfy/README.md

 $ node server.js

-Load the client simply by opening localhost:8000 in any browser window of your choice, and you should see the user interface for our simple application at this URL (as in the screenshot below).
+Load the client simply by opening localhost:8000 in any browser window of your choice, and you should see the user interface for our simple application at this URL .

 Example of Blockchain here.   http://ibinnovation9734.cloudapp.net:8000